 My name is Lauren and I have a belt problem.
 Well not really a problem, more like an addiction.
 I LOVE a good statement belt!
-And I feel it is worth spending money on designer belts.
+And I believe it is worth spending money on designer belts.

 Why I Love Belts

 Then for years I didn’t really wear belts.
-However, I noticed after having kids my waist was disappearing and my pants were falling down.
+However, I noticed after having kids my waist and two spinal surgeries my waist was disappearing and my pants were falling down.
 I now needed a belt out of necessity.
 So I looked in my closet and found a belt my parents had brought me back from a trip to France years prior that had been collecting dust.
 It was a thin black croco print leather with this silver “H” and I thought, “Oh my God, it’s Hermes!”
 I had no idea.
 I pretty much wore it every day for the next 3 years and it’s rather destroyed but I still love it.

-Why I Spend Money On Belts
+Why I Spend Money On Designer Belts

 Belts Give You a Waist